Debra Lafave: Crime, first arrest and trial

+In one of their outings together (shortly after their penultimate sexual encounter) Lafave was captured on Best Buy's security camera near Paddock Mall wearing a light yellow halter sundress and platform sandals along with "M.M." together with his cousin (who took the role as their driver).

-At one point in the sexual relationship, Lafave gave "M.M." a pewter key pendant that was a butterfly on one side and the word "Hope" on the other.
-She told "M.M." that she had one just like it for herself and wanted him to have one also as a symbol of the bond of their relationship.
-Towards what would become the end of their sexual relationship shortly after their final sexual encounter, Lafave mentioned quitting her job at Greco to get a job at the high school "M.M." would be transferring to in order to be closer to him, and even talked about getting married and going public about their relationship once "M.M." turned 18, but "M.M." by that point allegedly told Lafave that he needed a break.
+Toward what became the end of their sexual relationship, Lafave mentioned quitting her job at Greco to get a job at the high school "M.M." would soon transfer to, and even talked about getting married and going public about their relationship once "M.M." turned 18, but "M.M." by that point allegedly told Lafave that he needed a break.

+Busted

-Lafave’s sexual relationship with "M.M." was exposed when the two went to visit "M.M."’s cousin in Ocala, which would end up being their final sexual encounter.
-His aunt saw the pair in a parking lot and was alarmed at seeing "M.M." in the company of a provocatively dressed woman.
-She asked her son ("M.M."'s cousin) about the situation; he told his mom that Lafave was the sister of a mutual friend of him and "M.M." from the University of Florida and that they were buying Father’s Day presents together.
-Unconvinced, the aunt then alerted "M.M."’s mother.
+Lafave's sexual relationship with "M.M." was exposed when the two visited "M.M."'s cousin in Ocala and had a final sexual encounter.
+His aunt saw the pair in a parking lot and was alarmed at seeing "M.M." in the company of a provocatively dressed woman which according to police reports, was a purple and pink capri pants with matching color halter top which tied to the neck.
+She asked her son ("M.M."'s cousin) about the situation; he told his mom that Lafave was the sister of a mutual friend of him and "M.M." from the University of Florida and that they were buying Father's Day presents.
+Unconvinced, the aunt alerted "M.M."'s mother.
 Under intense questioning from his mother, "M.M." admitted that the woman was Lafave.

+Officers in Temple Terrace recorded conversations between Lafave and "M.M." to get a recorded verbal statement from Lafave confirming she had unprotected sex with "M.M."; commenting to “M.M.” that “I don’t know why you are worried”, that “M.M.” is “…being weird” or “…think (Lafave) weird” to bring up & suggest using a condom, & that getting her pregnant “…should be the least of your worries”.

+Arrest

+With the statement secured, the officers had "M.M." arrange a meeting with Lafave at his house on the pretense that his mom was out for the entire day, then arrested her when she arrived.
+When Lafave pulled up to the driveway, police surrounded her vehicle and arrested her.
+According to M.M.'s mother who recounted the arrest, Lafave was wearing a pink tank top, shorts, and no makeup at the time of arrest and surprised M.M.'s mother by how young Lafave was considering she was expecting a stereotypical teacher in her 40s.